reactivemarbles/DynamicData/README.md

 ```
 which is a self-maintaining filtered observable cache.

-### Create an observable change set from an standard Rx observable
+### Create an observable change set from a standard Rx observable

 Given either of the following observables
 ```csharp